DataDog/datadog-operator/docs/custom_check.md

 ## Configure the Agent

-Once the `ConfigMaps` are configured, a `DatadogAgent` resource can be created to use them with the following chart:
+Once you have configured the `ConfigMaps` , you can create a `DatadogAgent` resource to use them with the following chart:

 ```yaml
 apiVersion: datadoghq.com/v1alpha1